openstack/openstack-ansible-haproxy_server/doc/source/configure-haproxy.rst

-It is possible to use an HA configuration of HAProxy with certificates initialised and renewed using certbot by setting haproxy_backend_nodes for the LetsEncrypt service to include all HAProxy internal addresses.
+It is possible to use an HA configuration of HAProxy with certificates initialised and renewed using certbot by setting haproxy_backend_nodes for the Let’s Encrypt service to include all HAProxy internal addresses.
 Each HAProxy instance will be checking for certbot running on its own node plus each of the others, and direct any incoming acme-challenge requests to the HAProxy instance which is performing a renewal.

-Domains which will be covered by Let's Encrypt certificate are defined with ``haproxy_ssl_letsencrypt_domains`` variable, which can be set to a list.
+Domains which will be covered by Let’s Encrypt certificate are defined with ``haproxy_ssl_letsencrypt_domains`` variable, which can be set to a list.
 By default certificate will be issued only for ``external_lb_vip_address``.